DIDS-EI/BTGym/README.md

-# OBTP
+# BTGym
-Optimal Behavior Tree Planning
+A Platform for Behavior Tree Designing and Planning

 # 安装